 - Start thinking over your expertise and try to figure out what you are competent at.

-You can come up with as many ideas you want.
+You can come up with as many ideas as you want.
 But make sure you don’t overwhelm yourself.

-When you’ve noted down all of your ideas circle out top 10 ideas you are most passionate about.
+When you’ve noted down all of your ideas circle out the top 10 ideas you are most passionate about.

-Out of those 10 ideas of which you are most passionate about, circle top 5 of the ideas you think you can write about effortlessly.
+Out of those 10 ideas of which you are most passionate about, circle the top 5 of the ideas you think you can write about effortlessly.

 Got those 5 ideas?